Special Actions Detachment

-The Special Actions Detachment (Destacamento de Ações Especiais) or DAE is the special operations maritime unit of the Portuguese Navy.
+The Special Actions Detachment (Destacamento de Ações Especiais) or DAE is a special forces unit of the Portuguese Navy.
 It is part of the Portuguese Marine Corps.
 Raised in 1985, the DAE is one of the smallest special forces units within the Portuguese Armed Forces.
-It is responsible for conducting special operations, amphibious reconnaissance, combat diving, long-range reconnaissance patrols, combat search and rescue (CSAR), maritime counter-terrorism, demolition operations, covert operations, hostage rescue, boarding operations, counter-piracy, eliminating high-valued targets, guerilla warfare and other missions in support of Portuguese and NATO armed forces.
-DAE's mission and training are similar to American special forces and it often trains with them.
+It is responsible for conducting air-sea rescue, amphibious reconnaissance, amphibious warfare, black operation, bomb disposal, CBRN defense, coastal raiding, counterterrorism, direct action, executive protection, hostage rescue, irregular warfare, ISTAR, long-range penetration, JTAC, manhunt high-value target, maritime sabotage, mountain rescue, naval boarding, operation behind high risk enemy lines, special operations, special reconnaissance, tracking targets, underwater demolition, unconventional warfare, other missions in support of Portuguese and NATO armed forces.
+DAE's mission and training are similar to their American counterparts DEVGRU and the British SBS.
+DAE often trains with them alongside other counter-terror units.

 Organization

 The unit is led by a commander, and is subdivided into a command cell and four combat teams.
 The command cell contains the unit commander, his deputy (a lieutenant commander) and a small staff of eight.
 The combat teams are composed of ten men: petty officers and seamen and a commanding petty officer.

+The unit can operate, as a whole, organized as a Special Operation Maritime Task Unit (SOMTU).
+As a SOMTU, it can operate autonomously or, together with the Portuguese Army Special Operations Forces, as part of a joint Special Operation Task Group (SOTG).
+It can also operate, together with special forces of allied countries, as part of a combined SOTG.